 As illustrated in Figure 11-7, this application allows the programming of devices at design locations where research and development take place.
 Therefore, encryption is not necessary and is optional to the user.
 This is often a secure way to protect the design, since the design program files are not sent elsewhere.
 In situations where production programming is not available at the design location, programming centers (such as Microsemi In-House Programming) provide a way of programming designs at an alternative, secure, and trusted location.
-In this scenario, the user generates a STAPL programming file from the Designer software in plaintext format, containing information on the entire design or the portion of the design to be programmed.
-The user can choose to employ the FlashLock Pass Key feature with the design.
-Once the design is programming is needed, the user can consider permanently securing the IGLOO and ProASIC3 device, as discussed in the "Permanent FlashLock" section on page 257.
+In this scenario, the user generates a STAPL programming file from the Designer software in plaintext format, containing information on the entire design or the portion of the design.
+Once the design is programmed to unprogrammed devices, the design is protected by this FlashLock Pass Key.
+If no future programming is needed, the user can consider permanently securing the IGLOO and ProASIC3 device, as discussed in the "Permanent FlashLock" section on page 269.